Rescue 807 crashes: The search for the first two crashes

 Several agencies formed search groups on both the ground and in the air to find the two missing planes.
 The Canadian Air Force also joined the search and rescue operations with multiple aircraft.
 Hundreds of volunteers also searched on the ground.
 Foul weather hampered search efforts, but on 9 June the plane piloted by Bruce Pratt was found.

 The third crash, Twin Otter 807

-At 14:52 (MDT) on 13 June, eight days after the first two aircraft went down, a Canadian Armed Forces de Havilland Canada DHC-6 Twin Otter with 8 people on board, crashed "starting a small forest fire".
+At 14:52 (MDT) on 14 June, eight days after the first two aircraft went down, a Canadian Armed Forces de Havilland Canada DHC-6 Twin Otter with 8 people on board crashed, "starting a small forest fire" and killing its occupants.

-The accident was caused by an illusion where the sun's high angle and lack of shadow on the terrain caused the pilot to perceive the mountain's distance deceptively far away.
+The accident was caused by an illusion where the sun's high angle and lack of shadow on the terrain caused the pilot to perceive the mountain to be deceptively far away.

 Aftermath

 Ken Wolff and Orval Pall were found on 18 June 1986.
+They had not survived the crash.

-The three lakes in the area were re-named "Memorial Lakes" by the Government of Alberta and a cairn commemorating the crash was installed next to the highest altitude lake.
+The three lakes in the area were re-named "Memorial Lakes" by the Government of Alberta and a cairn commemorating the crashes was installed next to the highest-altitude lake.